Texas Municipal Law and Procedure Manual by attorney Alan Bojorquez

 Chapter 23: Zoning

 Title VII.
 Public Works

 Chapter 31: Special Districts

 Alan J. Bojorquez is a noted municipal lawyer in Texas.
 Through the Bojorquez Law Firm, PC, Alan serves as City Attorney or Special Counsel for general-law and home-rule municipalities across the state.
 Before going into private practice, he was a staff attorney for the Texas Municipal League.
 Alan graduated from Texas Tech University with a Bachelor of Arts in English, Master of Public Administration, and Doctor of Jurisprudence.
-He is on the Board of Directors of the Texas City Attorneys Association, and is Texas Chairperson for the International Municipal Lawyers Association.
+He is on the Board of Directors of the Texas City Attorneys Association and the International Municipal Lawyers Association.